 Clocks from the following Louis XV period (1715-1774) are characterised by a looser, and even more sculptural design, such as the below wall-mounted ‘cartel clock’, with its figures lost in clouds and shells.

-During the following Empire Period, roughly 1800-1815, and in the time of the restoration of the monarchy during the 1820s, there was a greater emphasis on the narrative quality of figurative sculpture on clocks.
-In fact, the figures on the clock below represent a scene from the story of Hector in the Trojan wars.
+During the following Empire Period (roughly 1800-1815), and in the time of the restoration of the monarchy during the 1820s, there was a greater emphasis on the narrative quality of figurative sculpture on clocks.
+The figures on the clock below represent a scene from the story of Hector in the Trojan wars.

-A good tip, says Strafford, for those who want French baroque clocks that don’t break the bank, is to look at late 19th-century versions.
-‘They have all the opulence of their 18th-century predecessors, but can cost a lot less.’
+A good tip for those who want a French baroque clock that won’t break the bank is to look at late 19th-century versions.
+‘They have all the opulence of their 18th-century predecessors, but can cost a lot less,’ says Strafford.

 On the smaller end of the scale are carriage clocks.
 The first of these travelling clocks was designed by Abraham-Louis Breguet for the Emperor Napoleon in 1812.
-‘They tend to be made in gilt-brass and glass, and are well designed,’ says Strafford.
-‘Traditionally they are considered excellent gifts.’
+‘They tend to be made in gilt-bronze or brass and glass, and often have intricate movements with multiple functions,’ says Strafford.
+‘This makes them excellent gifts for the technologically inclined.’

 Dial and movement

-French clocks generally come with three names attached — one who made the case, another who made the movement, and a third who made the dial.
-Christie’s specialists are always on hand to explain which signal the best quality.
+French clocks can sometimes come with as many as three names attached — the maker of the case, the maker of the dial, and the maker of the enamelling for the dial.
+Christie’s specialists are always on hand to explain which names signal the best quality.

 ‘French clocks from the first half of the 18th century tend to have fairly simple movements, so are often collected for the name attached to the ornamental appeal of their cases instead of their complex mechanics,’ explains Strafford.

-After the 1750s, there were a number of technological advances made within the movements of French clocks.
-‘If horological wizardry is your thing, concentrate on the following Louis XV and Louis XVI periods,’ says the specialist.
-‘Paris is usually associated with the best quality movements.’
+After the 1750s there were a number of technological advances made within the movements of French clocks.
+‘If horological wizardry is your thing, concentrate on the later Louis XV and Louis XVI periods,’ says the specialist.
+‘Paris is usually associated with the best-quality movements.’

-During the Louis XVI period, Robert Robin perfected the preciseness of equation time clock movements.
-Robin, who was the favourite clockmaker of the French king and his wife Marie Antoinette, made the equation movement for the gold table clock shown below, which sold at Christie’s for $200,000 in 2008.
+During the Louis XVI period, Robert Robin perfected the precision of equation-time clock movements.
+Robin, who was the favourite clockmaker of the French king and his wife Marie Antoinette, made the equation movement for the gold table clock shown below, which sold at Christie’s for $200,000 in 2018.

-‘The dial on the Robin clock is signed by the finest French enameller of the day, Joseph Coteau, and shows the signs of the zodiac painted in exquisite detail,’ explains Strafford.
+‘Its enamel dial is signed by the finest French enameller of the day, Joseph Coteau, and is decorated with the signs of the zodiac painted in exquisite detail,’ notes Strafford.
 ‘Details such as this will usually make a clock more desirable.’